 Heritage hotel measurements taken from Heritage Hotel classification guide with six indicators, namely: Hotels have scarcity value, Hotels have historical value, Hotels have aesthetic value, Hotels have superlatively value, Hotels have cruel value, and Hotels have an influence on the surroundings (Subakti et al. 2017).
 Sustainable Business performance with environmental performance has 5 indicators; Company has achieved important environment-related certifications, overall environmental performance, The resource consumption decreased, Improvement of environmental compliance, and complying with environmental regulations.
-Social performance has 4 indicators; The customers' satisfaction has increased during the last 3 years, Our hotel industry serving more beneficiaries (disadvantaged people) or solving environmental issues and Our hotel industry provides more social or environmentally friendly services in the community.
+Social performance has 4 indicators; The customers' satisfaction has increased during the last 3 years, The customers' motivation has increased during the last 3 years, our hotel industry serving more beneficiaries (disadvantaged people) or solving environmental issues and Our hotel industry provides more social or environmentally friendly services in the community.
 Economic performance has 4 indicators; decrease of cost for energy consumption, improved capacity utilization, decrease of fee for waste treatment, and decrease of penalty costs for environmental accident (Asadi et al. 2020).
 All of the items of the proposed questionnaire were based on a 5-point Likert scale, from 1 "strongly disagree" to 5 "strongly agree".